 There are two primary ways to raise funds to build a church.
 The first is a church fundraiser: offering things such as bake sales, chicken or spaghetti dinners, concerts and other events.
-However, the amount of money churches raise in this fashion is a small fraction of what they could have raised in a the second way.
+However, the amount of money churches raise in this fashion is a small fraction of what they could have raised in the second way.

 The second way is to raise funds through a church capital campaign.

 Raising Funds for Church Building Programs: The Church Capital Campaign